rpadovani/rpadovani.com/_posts/2019-11-03-review-apps-gitlab.md

 # Future features

-One of the coolest thing in Gitlab is that everything is always a work in progress, and each feature has some new goodies in every release.
+One of the coolest things in Gitlab is that everything is always a work in progress, and each feature has some new goodies in every release.
 This is true for the Visual Reviews App as well.
 There is an [epic][epic] that collects all the improvements they want to do, including [removing the need for an access token][issue-0], and [adding ability to take screenshots][issue-1] that will be inserted in the MR comments as well.

 That's all for today, I hope you found this article useful!
 For any comment, feedback, critic, write to me on Twitter ([@rpadovani93][twitter]) or drop an email at [riccardo@rpadovani.com](mailto:riccardo@rpadovani.com).